BreakawayConsulting/echronos/docs/brkawy_rpi3b_readme.md

 Micro SD card reader/writer (https://core-electronics.com.au/usb-microsd-card-reader-writer-microsd-microsdhc-microsdxc.html)

 It is recommended that a dedicated power supply is used rather than relying on power via a computer USB port.
-It is possible that during development the board will draw a high current that is not handled by a USB port, which can lead to difficult to debug board resets.
+It is possible that during development the board will draw a high current that is not handled by a USB port, which can lead to board resets which can be difficult to debug.

-It is recommended that an SD card with a Raspberry Pi operating system is used.
+It is recommended that an SD card with an existing Raspberry Pi operating system is used.
 This is not strictly necessary but makes configuration and setup easier.
 Note: A 16GB SD card is recommended as compared to a 32GB SD card.
 32GB SD cards will use the exFAT filesystem by default, which is not supported by the Raspberry Pi.

-The USB to UART cable linked above is recommended as it allows for easy connection to the Raspberry Pi, and each of the sockets as clearly labelled.
+The USB to UART cable linked above is recommended as each of the sockets are clearly labelled allow simple, error-free connection to the Raspberry Pi.

 Any SD card reader / writer can be used.
 Many computers will have a full-size SD card reader / writer in which case a simple micro-SD to full-size-SD adapter is all that is required.